bytecodealliance/wasmtime/docs/contributing-architecture.md

 The main Wasmtime internal crates are:

 * `wasmtime` - the safe public API of `wasmtime`.
-* `wasmtime-runtime` - low-level runtime implementation of Wasmtime.
-This is where `VMContext` and `InstanceHandle` live.
-This crate is theoretically agnostic to how JIT code was compiled and the runtime that it's running within.
+  * `wasmtime::runtime::vm` - low-level runtime implementation of Wasmtime.
+This
+    is where `VMContext` and `InstanceHandle` live.
+This module used to be a crate, but has since been folding into `wasmtime`.
 * `wasmtime-environ` - low-level compilation support.
 This is where translation of the `Module` and its environment happens, although no compilation actually happens in this crate (although it defines an interface for compilers).
 The